-- Occurs in City of Villains.
-You can even give it to other people, because you're increasing their reputation at the cost of your own due to "selling out"
+- Occurs in City of Villains, as the basic currency Infamy (corresponding to the heroic currency Influence and the Praetorian currency Information).
+You can even give it to other people, because you're increasing their reputation at the cost of your own due to "selling out."

 - Demons from the Disgaea series tend to be rather concerned about their reputation for "evilness," but most of them aren't very good at it beyond things like not washing their hands or cutting class.
-This is probably for the best, since demons who are good at bad (e.g. Baal and Zenon) are kind of scary.
+This is probably for the best, since demons who are good at bad (e.g. Baal, Zenon, Void Dark, and The God of Destruction) are kind of scary.

 - Kim Possible learns that her Evil Counterpart Shego used to be part of a superhero team, and uses that to blackmail her into helping her defeat this week's villain:

-: Because if you don't help, I'll tell the the world you used to be a good guy.
+Kim: Because if you don't help, I'll tell the the world you used to be a good guy.

-: I've got a website, and I'm not afraid to use it.
+Kim: I've got a website, and I'm not afraid to use it.

-- After much evil perpetrated around the Tri-State Area, Dr. Doofenschmirtz rescues one kitten from a tree, and risks the complete loss of his evil-genius status.
+- Phineas and Ferb: After much evil perpetrated around the Tri-State Area, Dr. Doofenschmirtz rescues one kitten from a tree, and risks the complete loss of his evil-genius status.

 - His worst Christmas is also his best because it was the first Christmas bad enough to make him hate the holiday.
 Before that he was unable to summon up more than a passionate, burning indifference — not enough motivation to try to ruin it, as a good villain should.